joaopizani/paucasedmatura-src/site/src/en/blog/ac/2012-08-03_helemaal-klaar-voor-utrecht.md

 ### One-way flight ticket

-I will begin my ONE-WAY journey to the Netherlands on September, 2nd, at 12:05, on Florianopolis' Hercilio Luz International Airport.
+I will begin my ONE-WAY journey to the Netherlands on September, 2nd, at 12:05, on Florianópolis' Hercílio Luz International Airport.
 This is the detailed path which I shall fly:

-  * **02/09 - 12:05 - Departure from Florianopolis/Brazil (Hercilio Luz International Airport)**
+  * **02/09 - 12:05 - Departure from Florianópolis/Brazil (Hercílio Luz International Airport)**
   * **02/09 - 13:39 - Arrival on Rio de Janeiro/Brazil (Antonio Carlos Jobim Airport)**
   * **02/09 - 16:50 - Departure from Rio de Janeiro/Brazil (Antonio Carlos Jobim Airport)**
   * **03/09 - 06:30 - Arrival on Lisbon/Portugal (Portela International Airport)**